 Interview for motivation and integrity first, experience and knowledge second.

-Dee Hock, ex President of Visa, says “Without integrity, motivation is dangerous; without motivation, capacity is impotent; without capacity, understanding is limited; without understanding, knowledge is meaningless; without knowledge, experience is blind.
-Experience is easy to provide and quickly put to good use by people with all the other qualities.”
+Without integrity, motivation is dangerous; without motivation, capacity is impotent; without capacity, understanding is limited; without understanding, knowledge is meaningless; without knowledge, experience is blind.
+Experience is easy to provide and quickly put to good use by people with all the other qualities.

-Starting with the job description, and lasting through the offer, keep in mind that the best CTOs will have multiple offers.
+Starting with the job description and lasting through the offer, keep in mind that the best CTOs will have multiple offers.
 It’s your job to sell the role to them throughout the interview process.
 You know that your startup is the most exciting, innovative, amazing company to work for.
 But keep in mind that the candidates probably don’t know that yet.
 You need to sell your startup.
-Don’t just list out the qualities that you need in a CTO, list what they will gain from working with you: exciting challenges, the opportunity to be a part of x, y, and z.
-Whatever unique qualities your startup has, sell them well.
-Be sure to explain the position with gender neutral language to attract a balanced and diverse applicant pool.
+Don’t just list the qualities you need in a CTO; list what they will gain from working with you: exciting challenges, the opportunity to be a part of x, y, and z.
 Will the CTO get equity?
-Will they have autonomy?
+Will they have autonomy?Whatever unique qualities your startup has, sell them well.
+Be sure to explain the position with gender-neutral language to attract a balanced and diverse applicant pool.

-Many of the best candidates are the passive ones who aren’t looking for a new role, or who are discretely looking.
+Many of the best candidates are the passive ones who aren’t looking for a new role, or who are discreetly looking.
 When it comes to finding candidates, never underestimate the power of your network, regardless of how big or small it is.
-Look around you: Who do you know that could possibly fill this role?
-Who do you know that might know potential candidates?
-Ask yourself: Who do I know that knows the most CTOs?
+Look around you.
+Who do you know who could possibly fill this role?
+Who do you know who might know potential candidates?
+Ask yourself, “Who do I know who knows the most CTOs?”
 Reach out to that person and ask for their help.

-(This list could go on for 15 pages, you get the idea.)
+(This list could go on for 15 pages.
+You get the idea.)

-Ask yourself: Why is your ideal CTO candidate going to choose my startup over another company?
+Ask yourself, “Why is the ideal CTO candidate going to choose my startup over another company?”
 There is no one-size-fits-all compensation package.
 You must first decide what you are able and willing to offer.
-You may not be able to offer the kind of package they may get from a more established company, but you can offer them equity.
+You may not be able to offer the kind of package they can get from a more established company, but you can offer them equity.
 Giving someone equity in your company could help to them feel personally invested and deliver better results.
 Be prepared to answer any questions they may have on available benefits and bonuses.
 Be sure to do research on typical compensation and equity-based packages.